ECTS - Food Control and Legislation

 Course Learning Outcomes The students who succeeded in this course;

-• Learn food additives and legislation
+• Learn the implementation of food control systems and mechanisms.

 Course Content Basic concepts of food quality control and legislation, legal regulations related with food, in Turkey and World, factors corrupting the food safety, their effects on health and related legislations.